K-stability: Yau–Tian–Donaldson Conjecture

 K-stability was originally introduced as an algebro-geometric condition which should characterise the existence of a Kähler–Einstein metric on a Fano manifold.
-This came to be known as the Yau–Tian–Donaldson conjecture (for Fano manifolds).
-The conjecture was resolved in the 2010s in works of Xiuxiong Chen, Simon Donaldson, and Song Sun, The strategy is based on a continuity method with respect to the cone angle of a Kähler–Einstein metric with cone singularities along a fixed anticanonical divisor, as well as an in-depth use of the Cheeger–Colding–Tian theory of Gromov–Hausdorff limits of Kähler manifolds with Ricci bounds.
+This came to be known as the Yau–Tian–Donaldson [YTD] conjecture for Fano manifolds.
+The conjecture was resolved in the 2010s by Tian.
+The strategy is based on a continuity method with respect to the cone angle of a Kähler–Einstein metric with cone singularities along a fixed anticanonical divisor, as well as an in-depth use of the Cheeger–Colding–Tian theory of Gromov–Hausdorff limits of Kähler manifolds with Ricci bounds.

 Theorem (Yau–Tian–Donaldson conjecture for Kähler–Einstein metrics): A Fano Manifold $X$ admits a Kähler–Einstein metric in the class of $c_1(X)$ if and only if the pair $(X,-K_X)$ is K-polystable.

-Chen, Donaldson, and Sun have alleged that Tian's claim to equal priority for the proof is incorrect, and they have accused him of academic misconduct.
-(Note: Xiuxiong Chen, Simon Donaldson, Song Sun.
-"On some recent developments in Kähler geometry.")
-Tian has disputed their claims.
-(Note: Gang Tian.
-"Response to CDS" and "More comments on CDS.")
-Chen, Donaldson, and Sun were recognized by the American Mathematical Society's prestigious 2019 Veblen Prize as having had resolved the conjecture.
-The Breakthrough Prize has recognized Donaldson with the Breakthrough Prize in Mathematics and Sun with the New Horizons Breakthrough Prize, in part based upon their work with Chen on the conjecture.

 More recently, a proof based on the "classical" continuity method was provided by Ved Datar and Gabor Székelyhidi, followed by a proof by Chen, Sun, and Bing Wang using the Kähler–Ricci flow.
 Robert Berman, Sébastien Boucksom, and Mattias Jonsson also provided a proof from the variational approach.